wluptonrh/learn-podman/learn-podman.md

 You'll notice the container indicates a status of "Exited"

 We can also inspect the images stored locally on our system by running `podman images`.
-You notice our UBI image is now stored locally on our system after running the first command
+You'll notice our UBI image is now present.